-Enjoy the social dances of Scotland every Tuesday evening from 7:45 to 10:00 at the Whitney Arts Center, 591 Whitney Avenue, New Haven, CT.
+Enjoy the social dances of Scotland every Tuesday evening from 7:15 to 9:45 at the Whitneyville Cultural Commons, 1253 Whitney Avenue, Hamden, CT.
 New dancers welcome.
 All dances taught.
 Come alone or with a partner.
-Contact: Leslie 203-281-6591 or email@example.com.
+Contact Leslie 203-281-6591 or email@example.com.

 SCOTTISH COUNTRY DANCING IN MIDDLETOWN

 Mostly Waltz features waltzes, waltz mixers, and other couple dances like blues, swing, tango, and polka.
-Except as noted, our events are typically the first Sunday of the month, with beginner lesson 2-3 pm and dancing 3-6 pm.
-We offer a mini lesson on some aspect of waltz (or another popular dance style) during the band breaks.
-Dance admission is $12 (students with ID $5).
-Your ninth regular HCD dance admission is free with your HCD frequent dancer card.
-At the American Legion Post, 275 Main Street, Wethersfield, CT. $12, $5 students with ID.
+Except as noted, our events are typically the first Sunday of the month, with beginner lesson 2:30-3:00 pm and dancing 3:00-6:00 pm.
+At Griffith Dance Academy (formerly the American Legion Hall), 275 Main Street, Old Wethersfield, CT. $13, $6 students with ID.
 For more information: http://www.hcdance.org/waltz.htm

-Hartford Community Dance sponsors monthly contra dance jam sessions 5:30-7:30 p.m. second Saturdays from September through July at the American Legion Post, 275 Main Street, Old Wethersfield, CT.
+Hartford Community Dance sponsors monthly contra dance jam sessions 5:30-7:15 p.m. second Saturdays at Griffith Dance Academy (formerly the American Legion Hall), 275 Main Street, Old Wethersfield, CT.
 The jams provide an opportunity for new and experienced musicians to learn, play, and enjoy the contra dance repertoire.
 Players of all instruments are welcome.
 The jam is most appropriate for "intermediate" skill levels.
+The jam session is followed by an introduction to contra dancing at 7:30 and a contra dance until 10:30 p.m.
 For more information, contact Rob at 860-232-2504.
 Web: http://www.hcdance.org/

 ALWAYS ON SUNDAY INTERNATIONAL FOLK DANCE